-An organization with only one unrelated trade or business should enter the amount from Schedule A (Form 990-T), Part II, line 18.
-An organization with more than one unrelated trade or business should enter the sum of the positive amounts from all Schedules A (Form 990-T), Part II, line 18.
-For an organization with more than one unrelated trade or business, do not include any amount from Schedule A (Form 990-T), Part II, line 18 that is less than zero in the computation of total unrelated trade or business income reported on Part I, line 1.
+Enter the sum of the positive amounts from all Schedules A (Form 990-T), Part II, line 18.
+Do not include any amount from Schedule A (Form 990-T), Part II, line 18 that is less than zero in the computation of total unrelated trade or business income reported on Part I, line 1.